suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 version of this resource.

 The _list of restaurants_ is also a **resource** that can be managed.
-For instance `GET /api/Restaurants` retrieves that resource, the list itself.
+For instance, `GET /api/Restaurants` retrieves that resource, the list itself.
 Whereas `POST /api/Restaurants` serves to **add** a restaurant to that list.
 Here there is a single resource with different verbs to represent the action we can take.